ayrat555/ayrat555.github.io/_posts/2017-10-18-macros-are-evil.md

 So Elixir macros as all powerful tools should be used responsibly.

-If your have any remarks or thoughts on the matter please leave comments.
+If you have any remarks or thoughts on the matter please leave comments.

 The library has a GitHub repository - [https://github.com/exthereum/ethereumex](https://github.com/exthereum/ethereumex)